leonardofhy/San-Xing/README.md

 ## Privacy & Risk Disclaimer

 1. Personal data (behaviors, mood, sleep patterns, free‑form notes, etc.) is transmitted to a third‑party LLM provider (currently DeepSeek) to generate analysis.
+2. **HuggingFace uploads:** Datasets are private by default when uploaded to HF Hub.
+Use `--hf-public` flag only if you want to make your personal diary data public.
-2. Review provider policies before enabling automated calls.
+3. Review provider policies before enabling automated calls.
 You are solely responsible for compliance & data governance.
-3. Do not include highly sensitive information in your source sheet unless you accept associated risks.
+4. Do not include highly sensitive information in your source sheet unless you accept associated risks.
 Consider redacting or hashing sensitive fields.
-4. Keep credentials (service account JSON, API keys) out of version control (`secrets/` is git‑ignored).
+5. Keep credentials (service account JSON, API keys, HF tokens) out of version control (`secrets/` and `config.local.toml` are git‑ignored).

 ---